CosAnca/nucleum/README.md

 # ![Nucleum](./src/img/nucleum-banner.png)

-**Nucleum** _(formerly known as Fosterkit)_ is an opinionated, performance oriented web starter kit.
+**Nucleum** is an opinionated, performance oriented web starter kit.
 It can be used as-is as a static site builder, or can be configured and integrated into many different development environments and sites or apps structures.

 The [extras](./extras) folder contains configuration details for **WordPress** projects.
 Check the [WordPress with Nucleum](./extras/wordpress/README-WP.md) documentation to learn more about how to set up Nucleum for WordPress based projects.